kainos-birmingham-academy-2026/team3-frontend/README.md

 Renders the details for a selected job role.

 - Loads the role details from the backend
-- Shows Edit and Delete actions at the top of the page for administrators
+- Shows Edit and Close/Reopen actions at the top of the page for administrators
 - If backend responds with `401`, clears the session and redirects to `/login`
 - If the role cannot be loaded, renders an error state